 In his early youth Manuel started playing the violin and piano after which he switched to the viola at the age of 15.
 He studied with Michael Gieler at the Conservatory of Amsterdam for several years after which he changed to Jürgen Kussmaul at the same school, who became eventually the biggest influence on his viola playing.

-As a viola player Manuel Visser was prizewinner at several competitions like 'the International Competition for Young Violists' in Slovenia and enjoys an international career as chamber musician in several 'historical informed performance'- and 'contemporary music' groups.
+After his time in Amsterdam he continued te study with Garth Knox in Paris and with Peter Langgartner at the 'Universität Mozarteum' in Salzburg.
+As a viola player Manuel Visser was prizewinner at several competitions like 'the International Competition for Young Violists' in Slovenia and enjoys an international career as chamber musician in many 'historical informed performance' and 'contemporary music' groups.

-In the past years he conducted several projects with members of the Radio Filharmonic Orchestra combined with the most promising musicaltalents of the Netherlands.
+He regularly conducts projects with members of the Radio Philharmonic Orchestra combined with the most promising young musicians of the Netherlands.